Yugoslav torpedo boat T8: World War I

-On 9 January 1918, 97 was damaged by heavy seas, and was sent for repairs.
+On 9 January 1918, 97 was damaged by heavy seas, and was repaired.
 On 24 May, 97, along with her sisters 77 and 78, and the boats 58 and 59, pursued an unidentified British submarine near the island of Galijola in the mid-Adriatic.
 On 1 February 1918, a mutiny broke out among the sailors of some vessels of the Austro-Hungarian Navy at the Đenovići anchorage within the Bocche, largely over poor food, lack of replacement uniforms and supplies, and insufficient leave, although the poor state of the Austro-Hungarian economy and its impact on their families was also a factor.
 While 97 was in the Bocche at the time, she was undergoing boiler cleaning at the arsenal at Teodo and her crew did not join the revolt, which was suppressed the following day.